return to Home page

 In a deed signed on August 13, 1843 Cleveland's first congregation, The Israelitic Society, was given land for its first synagogue.
 This was a great gift - unusual for its time and even in ours.

-We discuss why banker and former City Council president Leonard Case, a Protestant, would have been inclined to help Cleveland's first Jews.
+We discuss why land agent, banker and former City Council president Leonard Case, a Protestant, would have been inclined to help Cleveland's first Jews.
 We learn that while similar gifts to churches had no conditions, this gift was conditional.
 We try to explain why the deed shows a man named John Woolsey as the donor.
 Then we tell how a 260-year old story of persecution found its way to this web page.

-The full story follows below.
+The full story follows below. ●

 The story with John Woolsey as the donor